|

 It is sometimes useful and convenient to summarize the above results

-Analysis for 500 normal random numbers
+Analysis of 500 normal random numbers

 1: Sample Size = 500